 The Vocal Local campaign is a partnership between WALGA and the department, with support from Local Government Professionals WA and the WA Electoral Commission.

-Local government elections will take place in Western Australia on 16 October 2021.
+Local government elections were held on 16 October 2021.

-Local governments are encouraged to download and share these Vocal Local social media tiles and posters to spread the message and encourage Western Australians to get out and vote.
+Local governments can download and share these Vocal Local social media tiles and posters to spread the message and encourage Western Australians to get out and vote.